epfl-ada/ada-2023-project-milestone-P3-thedachshunddetectives/README.md

 * If we analyze nuances in the datasets, can we observe any relation to Barbie's positive nuances vs Oppenheimer's darker/negative nuances?
 * How do movie characters' personalities impact the success of a movie, and could we relate that to Barbenheimer?
 * How do different factors influence a movie's success through causal analysis?
+* What would Barbie and Oppenheimer have looked like if they had come out in 2012?

 ## Additional datasets (if any):